harumuki/gyorgy.fleischmann.hu/_posts/2019-02-23-Erasure-Piano_Song.md

 The harder it gets
 I need to close my eyes
-I can't recollect
-I'll never see your eyes again

-I try to forget
-I'll never see your eyes again
-I can't recollect
-I'll never see your eyes again
 What hurts me most
 I'll never see your eyes again